A stabilizer code model with non-invertible symmetries: Strange fractons, confinement, and non-commutative and non-Abelian fusion rules: The excited states

 We can excite vertices only in pairs via action of such string operators $E_{v_1,v_2}$ on a ground state (which as discussed before always takes the form $\mathcal{P}_0 \ket{s}$).
 It can be explicitly checked that the rank of the projector which projects to states with an odd number of excited vertices is zero.
 As for instance, \be {\rm Tr}(\mathcal{P}_{v_1}) = 0, \,\, {\rm where}\,\, \mathcal{P}_{v_1}= P^\perp_{v_1} \prod_{v \neq v_1} P_v \prod_f P_f \ee Furthermore, the energy eigenvalue of $\ket{v_1,v_2}$ does not depend on the length of the string operator $E_{v_1, v_2}$ which creates it by acting on the ground state $\mathcal{P}_0 \ket{s}$.
 Thus such vertex excitations are deconfined.
 Following the terminology used in the context of the toric code, we will call these \textit{electric} excitations which always exist in pairs in this sector of purely deconfined excitations.

 The other deconfined excitations are created by the dual string operators $\tilde{E}_{f_1,f_2}$ which denotes the action of $M_1$ on each edge of the real lattice intersected by a connected path in the dual lattice starting at face $f_1$ and ending at face $f_2$.
-See Fig. \ref{Fig:exc1} for an illustration of such a dual string operator of the smallest length.
+See Fig. \ref{Fig:exc1} for an illustration of such a dual string operator of the smallest length, i.e. supported on a single edge.
 It is easy to see that it anti-commutes with only two plaquette operators, namely $B_{f_1}$ and $B_{f_2}$, and commutes with any other plaquette operator.
 Therefore, \be \tilde{E}_{f_1,f_2} P_{f} = \ee where $P^{\perp,-}_f = (1/2)(-B_f+ B_f^2)$ is the projector to the $-1$ eigensector of $B_f$.
 Consequently,

 We note that $\mathcal{P}_{f_1,f_2}$ is a projector to the energy eigensector with energy $+4$ above the groundstate in which only the two faces, namely $f_1$ and $f_2$ are excited. $\ket{f_1,f_2}$ is thus an energy eigenstate.